chethan-bhat/FPGA_Design_for_embedded_systems/README.md

-This repository contains various degital designs that were made as a part of the eYSIP Summer Internship
+This repository contains various verilog FPGA projects that were made as a part of the eYSIP Summer Internship